 The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

 Suppose you are converting some Fortran code into C. The Fortran numerical standard requires 0 divided by 0 to be 1, whereas IEEE 754 defines 0 divided by 0 to be an Invalid Operation and so by default it returns a quiet NaN.
 The Fortran code is likely to rely on this behavior, and rather than modifying the code, it is probably easier to make 0 divided by 0 return 1.